Skip to main content

 Hiking with dogs will involve bringing along supplies, even if you’re only taking a day trip.
 Consider this next section your checklist for backpacking success!

 Backpacking is a serious workout, so your dog will need a delicious and nutritious recharge at some point in your adventures.
 Bring along your dog’s favorite dry food from Nature’s Recipe®.
-Our grain free dog food recipes help give your pup the fuel he needs to finish your trek.
-Each natural food packs protein from real chicken, lamb or salmon along with added vitamins, minerals and nutrients.
+Our dog food recipes help give your pup the fuel he needs to finish your trek.

 Access to fresh, clean water is just as important as food.
 You should try to keep your dog from drinking out of any old puddle or body of water, especially stagnant water.
 Even running water can contain pathogens that could make your dog very sick.
 Bring a few water bottles along from home or have a water filter handy.
 That way, you can scoop water from a pond, lake or stream and filter out any yuckiness before giving your dog a drink.